itsaboutcode/iOS-SDK/README.md

    add them to your targets; do this.

 2. The Singly SDK requires the Accounts, Security and QuartzCore frameworks.
-   Under your Build Phases setting, add the `Accounts`, `Security` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.
+   Under your Build Phases setting, add the `Accounts`, `AddressBook`, `Security` and `QuartzCore` frameworks to the "Link Binary With Libraries" phase.

 3. Import the Singly SDK into the source files you wish to use the SDK in by using `#import <SinglySDK/SinglySDK.h>`.